Did you know on average Americans spend over $250 on entertainment each month?

 Consider what channels you actually watch and whether even those are necessary.
 Then price out the cost to replace them.

-By combining a few cheaper services like Netflix and Disney+ you could save a ton of money.
+By combining a few cheaper services like Netflix and Amazon Prime you could save a ton of money.

 But be careful not to replace your cable with so many extra services you’re actually paying more.